emilefokkema/puppeteer-event-target-handle/README.md

 This package makes DOM events available to Puppeteer.

+> [!NOTE]
+> A [proposal](https://github.com/puppeteer/puppeteer/issues/13561) exists to make (some form of) the functionality in this package a part of Puppeteer itself.

 ## I mean, what problem does it solve?

 Sometimes, when using [Puppeteer](https://pptr.dev/), one would like to interact with DOM events.
 For example, suppose we have a `JSHandle` for a button element.
 This button emits `'click'` events.
 Now, if we wanted to access those events in the context of Puppeteer, we would have to do something like